Keep Up With McLean!

 The OnTrack programs are located on McLean’s Belmont campus in the Admissions Building.
 Our multidisciplinary teams are dedicated to providing world-class care and conducting cutting-edge research to improve the lives of patients experiencing first-episode psychosis and symptoms related to psychotic disorders.

 What is McLean OnTrack and how does it help patients?

 Amy has psychosis.
 Learn more about psychosis and how Amy can get back on track.

 Andy has bipolar disorder.
 Learn more about this condition and how McLean OnTrack helps individuals with this diagnosis.

-Intensity and combination of treatment approaches are tailored based on individual circumstances.
+Intensity and combination of treatment approaches at both programs are tailored based on individual circumstances.
 Frequency of outpatient visits vary from patient to patient, but sessions are typically weekly in the early phase, and decrease over time as individuals get back on their feet and resume their usual activities.